Japanese swords in fiction: Television

 Teenage Mutant Ninja Turtles (1987) deals with it twice.
 In "Ninja Sword of Nowhere", an alien spacecraft left a fragment of an alien metal, used to travel between dimensions in a mere microsecond, on Earth thousands of years ago, before a craftsman found the alien metal, forging a Japanese sword.
 This creates a legend of a sword which allows its owner to show up and disappear whenever he or she wishes.
-Even "Sword of Yurikawa" has a plot with an old Japanese sword.
+"Sword of Yurikawa" has a plot with an old Japanese sword.

-The French shows Code Lyoko and its cancelled sequel Code Lyoko: Evolution depict one of its five main characters, Ulrich Stern, with a katana (called "saber") as his only weapon on the virtual world of Lyoko and eventually the Cortex region.
-Usually calling out Impact! he slashes the programmed monsters of X.A.N.A. in one strike, but can also throw it like a javelin to destroy two or three targets from a distance.
+The French series Code Lyoko and its sequel series Code Lyoko: Evolution depict one of its five main characters, Ulrich Stern, with a katana (called "saber") as his only weapon on the virtual world of Lyoko and eventually the Cortex region.
 At one point, his katana was temporarily modified and upgraded by the false Franz Hopper, capable of charging and emitting a wave of white energy that could wipe out three monsters from a distance.
 In its fourth season, he is presented with an additional katana, which is easier for him to get a "close slave."